 Other Relevant Experiences

-Secured dismissal of two antitrust class actions against the Royal Bank of Canada in connection with alleged conspiracies to set the price of financial benchmarks.
+Secured dismissal of two alleged antitrust class actions against the Royal Bank of Canada in connection with alleged conspiracies to set the price of financial benchmarks.

 Won complete victory at summary judgment on behalf of a hedge fund that had invested in an insurance company that refused to honor its warrants, including dismissal of securities fraud claims against hedge fund.